Mohamed-Sharaf10/Yocto-pi-tutorial/README.md

-# yocto-pi4-tutorial : This tutorial discuss the basics of yocto and how to use it with raspberry pi 4
+# Yocto-pi4-tutorial : This tutorial discusses the basics of yocto and how to use it with raspberry pi 4

 ## Introduction